markelekdotcom/better-study-workflow/Theory/key-techniques.md

 Distributed practice involves spacing out learning sessions instead of attempting to absorb a lot of information in a short amount of time (cramming).
 This approach leverages the brain's ability to encode information more effectively by encountering the same information repeatedly over time.
 Adopting this technique will lead to better learning outcomes and information retention.

-## Retrieval Practice / Active Recall
+## Retrieval Practice - Active Recall

-Retrieval practice involves recalling previously learned information that has been stored and encoded in our memory.
+Retrieval practice, also known as active recall, involves recalling previously learned information that has been stored and encoded in our memory.
 Practicing recalling techniques solidifies the neural pathways associated with the recalled information, making it more accessible in the future and strengthening the ability to retain information in the long term.

 ## Interleaving